OlympusDAO-Education/Documentation/bonds.md

 **Balance** is your balance of SLP tokens.
 This is the asset used to create a bond.

-**Bond Price** is the price of bonded OHM .
+**Bond Price** is the price of bonded OHM.
 You can calculate the bond price as:
 \(Value of your SLP token / OHM you'll get from the bond\).

 **Market Price** is the market price of OHM.